An advertised board role – your guide for responding

 Step 1 – Conduct Research

-Most advertisements for board vacancies include a contact person, but fewer than half of all applicants reach out and make a call.
-Those that do often make the mistake of calling too early.
-It is essential that you conduct research before calling, even more so when a recruiter is handling the board vacancy.
-You usually only have one short chance to make an impression, and research is key to making a positive one.
+It is essential that you conduct research before making this, especially when a recruiter is handling the board vacancy.
+In most cases, you only have one brief opportunity to make an impression, and research is key to making a positive one.

-Step 2 – Call the advertiser
+Step 2 – Call the listed contact

 Step 3 – Seek specific information

-Step 4 – Confirm what is required
+Step 4 – Confirm the specifics

 Related Articles

-How to Impress a Board Recruiter: A guide
+How to Impress a Board Recruiter: A Guide

 Research can help you get on a board